-Hearthstone Budget Decks For The Great Dark Beyond, Cheap Decks for Laddering in Hearthstone!
+Hearthstone Budget Decks For Into the Emerald Dream, Cheap Decks for Laddering in Hearthstone!

 One of the big complaints about Hearthstone is the price to pay (to play) when you first start.
 There are a ton of Legendaries released, and if you are unlucky you may have not received much in the way of playable cards.
 This is unfortunate, so we’ve gone ahead and created some budget decks that should serve you well if you are in the Bronze or Silver divisions.
 Some of the stronger builds should be viable throughout Gold and possibly even Platinum if you master them.
 We don’t recommend those decks in Diamond or to attempt a Legend climb, unless you replace some of the budget cards and turn them into actual meta decks.
 You CAN hit Legend with some of them, but you would really need to master them and play very well, and by that time you most likely will have enough resources to build a full version anyway.